What does net zero look like?

 What is net zero?

-Choose green transport options for some journeys
+Choose greener transport for some journeys

-• replace some car journeys with walking or cycling
+• sharing car journeys with others

 Save energy at home and stay warm for less

-Here are some examples of simple actions you can take to achieve all three:
+Here's some examples of simple actions you can take to achieve all three:

-• turn your thermostat down by one degree (and save up to £60 a year)
+• turn your thermostat down by one degree

-• don’t leave appliances on standby – turn them off at the wall
+• don’t leave appliances on standby, turn them off at the wall

 You can also make bigger changes, like replacing your heating system with a low or zero emission system, or insulating your home effectively.
 The Scottish Government has a range of funding and support in place to help you make these changes.